masc-ucsc/docs/docs/livehd/07-formal.md

   digest of each side — operators, widths, port-scoped connectivity, interface, recursively folded child digests — so a digest hit means "this exact proof problem", independent of process or build.
 A design containing anonymous state refuses to digest at all: soundness over coverage.
+The same digest-keyed store serves both equivalence paths — the bottom-up per-module driver and the flat, whole-design single-miter path — so a cache hit is a hit however the run was decomposed.
 * Property-verification obligations are keyed by hashing the exact serialized solver encoding, so any change in encoder semantics invalidates cached results automatically.